KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

         // We don't need the RCB anymore. free(rcb);

+        // Exit the program.
+        schedule(pcb->exit, pcb);
     }

 Notice that we schedule `async_close` immediately after `async_read`.
-This guarantees that the file referenced by the file's SCB is closed, regardless of how successful the read actually was.
+This guarantees that the file referenced by the file's SCB always closes, regardless of how successful the read actually was.
 We're depending on the inherently ordered nature of the STS event queue to ensure that the close happens after the read attempt.
-What we *cannot* guarantee is that the close will always run before `print_header` (that's an implementation detail).
+However, we *cannot* guarantee that the close will always run before `print_header` (that's an implementation detail).

 One problem I see with this example: I can't think of a reasonable alternative to storing the `ProgramControlBlock` in anything except a global variable.
 We